-A very fresh fish has "fresh" firm texture, though low in IMP/savory taste.
+A very fresh fish has a "fresh" firm texture, though low in IMP/savory taste.

-As the fish ages, it looses texture or the meat becomes softer and gains more savory flavor.
+As the fish ages, it loses texture or the meat becomes softer and gains more savory flavor.

 "The timing is important.
 When to eat is up to individual's taste," says Hirokazu Ito of Tokyo Fish Sellers Association.
 "Generally speaking, farmed fish needs less aging compared to wild fish."